-As explained below, given Plaintiff's failure to cure the deficiencies in her original complaint when she filed her amended complaint, and in light of Plaintiff's failure adequately to plead her claims in any event, the Court will GRANT the Board's motion to dismiss, Dkt.
-24.
+Because Plaintiff has made no change to his complaint that would warrant a different decision, and because Plaintiff's claims are in any event without merit, the Court will accordingly GRANT the Board's motion to dismiss.

-I. BACKGROUND
+BACKGROUND

-The Court, as it must, accepts Plaintiff's factual allegations as true for purposes of evaluating the Board's motion to dismiss.
+As it must, the Court accepts Plaintiff's factual allegations as true for purposes of evaluating the Board's motion to dismiss.
 See Ashcroft v.
 Iqbal, 556 U.S. 662, 679 (2009).

-A. Factual Background
+Factual Background A.